WebDevStudios/WordPress-tags-like-meta-box/README.md

-# WordPress Tags Like Meta Box
+# WordPress Tags-Like Meta Box

 The WordPress tags meta box has a great interface for dealing with data.
 This helper class will allow you to customize a tags-like meta box of your own with ease.